oskoi/pigeon/README.md

 * `actionExpr` is different
   * Only needs to return one value.
 Moreover, this is not required.
-If the return statement is not written, it will automatically return c.text.
+If the return statement is not written, it will automatically return nil.
 Examples:
     * `expr <- [0-9]+ { fmt.Println(expr) }` is ok in this fork.
     * `expr <- "true" { return 1 }` if you want return something.
   * If you want to add an error by manual, do this: